Spring Garden Revival

 Professional Plant Selection, Installation & Replacement Standards for Sustainable Gardens

-Plant selection in Cohasset should match site conditions: sun exposure (6+ hours for full sun, 2-4 hours part shade, <2 hours shade), soil pH (5.5-6.5), and drainage.
-Choose hardy species for Zone 5b-7a (cold to -15 to -20°F, heat to 85°F+), prioritizing MA natives like New England aster, black-eyed Susan, bee balm, and coneflower.
+Plant selection in Cohasset should match site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and account for soil pH (5.5-6.5).
+Choose species hardy to Zone 5b-7a (cold to -15 to -20°F, heat to 85°F+), prioritizing MA natives like New England aster, black-eyed Susan, bee balm, and coneflower.
 Use disease- and deer-resistant varieties where possible.
-Install plants at the correct depth, using a 50% native soil/50% compost mix, and mulch immediately (2-4 inches, keeping 2-3 inch clearance from stems).
-Space perennials 12-18 inches apart for mature growth.
-Spring (late April-May) and early fall (September-early October, 6-8 weeks before frost) are optimal planting times.
+Install plants at the correct depth, using a 50% native soil/50% compost mix, and mulch immediately (2-4 inches, with 2-3 inch clearance from stems).
+Space perennials 12-18 inches apart.
+Spring (late April-May) and early fall (September-early October) are optimal planting times.
 Select nursery-grown, disease-free plants in #1 or #2 containers, and provide establishment care with deep watering 2-3 times weekly for the first month.

 Stormwater Management & Pollinator Protection in Compliance with Cohasset's Environmental Initiatives

-Cohasset’s flower bed maintenance must align with MassDEP Stormwater Standards and Clean Water Act requirements.
-Prevent fertilizer and pesticide runoff by following soil test recommendations, using slow-release products, and avoiding applications before heavy rain.
-Incorporate organic matter to improve infiltration and reduce runoff by 20-30%.
+Cohasset’s stormwater management aligns with MassDEP Stormwater Standards and Clean Water Act requirements.
+Prevent fertilizer and pesticide runoff by applying products based on soil test results and avoiding applications before heavy rain.
+Incorporate organic matter to improve water retention and reduce runoff by 20-30%.
 Mulch beds with 2-4 inches to prevent erosion.
-Integrate native plants to support pollinators and wildlife, leaving perennial stalks through winter for beneficial insects.
+Support pollinators by planting native species and leaving perennial stalks through winter for overwintering insects.
 Coordinate with municipal pollinator initiatives and organizations like MA Audubon.
-These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Cohasset’s sustainability and biodiversity goals.
+These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Cohasset’s sustainability goals.

 Municipal Coordination for Public Garden Maintenance & Community Beautification Programs